PerJoeAdAstra/Robotics_Systems/README.md

 __TODO__
 - [x] Setup git
-- [ ] Setup overleaf doc, link when done: https://www.overleaf.com/4863979513zbkvhxdvsqpd
+- [x] Setup overleaf doc, link when done: https://www.overleaf.com/4863979513zbkvhxdvsqpd
-- [x] Write Romi "Roomba" (obstacle) code
-- [ ] Check how infrared module works
+- [x] Check how infrared module works
-- [x] Write skeleton code for baseline solution
+- [x] Create baseline solution
-- [ ] Finish baseline test code
-- [ ] Do baseline test
+- [ ] Create alternate baseline (constantly rotating)
-- [ ] Write skeleton code for initial improvement
+- [ ] Do baseline experiment, Create some way of calculating accuracy.
+(Some way of storying theta and measurement) use python script to calculate?
+Could do more readings, changing speed. (bonus? changing shape). (bonus+: using the map as a tally for a false/true positives/negatives graph kinda metric)).
+- [ ] Add improvement to system.
+Integrating multiple sensors (diffrerent distances?), adding a confidence metric using the map as a tally/ some probability?
-- [ ] Update TODO list
+- [ ] Update TODO list.
 - [ ] Delete TODO list